A chronology of key events:

 1921 - Anglo-Irish Treaty establishes the Free State, an independent dominion of the British crown with full internal self-government rights, partitioned from Northern Ireland which remains part of the United Kingdom of Great Britain and Northern Ireland.

-1922 - The Dublin parliament ratifies the treaty despite the opposition of De Valera and others.
+1922 - The Dublin parliament ratifies the treaty despite the opposition of Mr de Valera and others.
 Civil war breaks out and hundreds are killed.

-1932 - De Valera becomes head of government after previous administration fails to deal with economic difficulties.
+1932 - Mr de Valera becomes head of government after previous administration fails to deal with economic difficulties.

 From Eire to Republic of Ireland

 1937 - New elections.
-The voters return De Valera and also approve a new constitution which abolishes the Irish Free State and proclaims Eire (Gaelic for Ireland) as a sovereign, independent, democratic state.
+The voters return De Valera and also approve a new constitution which abolishes the Irish Free State and proclaims Éire (Irish for Ireland) as a sovereign, independent, democratic state.

-1948 - De Valera loses election amid economic difficulties.
-John Costello becomes prime minister of broad coalition excluding Fianna Fail.
+1948 - Mr de Valera loses election amid economic difficulties.
+John Costello becomes prime minister of broad coalition excluding Fianna Fáil.

 1949 - Eire becomes Republic of Ireland and leaves British Commonwealth.

-1969-1998 - Conflict in Northern Ireland known as the Troubles, which occasionally spilled over into Repubic of Ireland.
+1969-1998 - Conflict in Northern Ireland known as the Troubles, which occasionally spilled over into Republic of Ireland.

 Becoming a modern society